NorthStarUAS/props2/README.md

 ### A note on threaded applications

 The Property Tree system is *not* thread safe.
-I am pondering some ideas to make a thread safe version of the property tree, but this will add restrictions to the api and overhead for resource locking.
-Hopefully I will add more on this later.

-For now, if you include threads in your application, know that either the property tree should be confined exclusively to one thread, or you will need to take extra precautions within your own application to ensure two threads do not try to read or write the property tree simultaneously.
-Doing so could lead to random and difficult to debug program crashes.
+If you wish to use this system in a threaded application, you will have to manage exclusive access to the property tree through your own higher level application mutual exclusion mechanisms.